 If you are rehoming a kitten, please remember that they will have been with their siblings constantly, and being alone in a different environment is a huge adjustment for them.
 Kittens need their own space, exactly as older cats do, with a bed that is specifically theirs, and a well-placed litter tray that they can locate easily.
 You may need to place your kitten in the tray after feeding initially, until they learn where it is!
 We feed our kittens three or four times a day with wet food specifically for kittens, and offer continuous access to kitten biscuits and fresh water.

 Obviously, a kitten cannot go outside.
 They must be kept indoors until they are neutered, preferably longer so that they can fend for themselves.
 You will need to have your kitten neutered at 5/6 months – this are essential, and a condition of the adoption.

 You will receive 4 weeks free insurance through Petplan.
 At the end of four weeks, Petplan will then contact you to discuss taking out a policy, which is up to you.
-If you contact Petplan before the end of your free cover and take out a policy with them, you receive an extra free month’s insurance.
 We do recommend that every cat is insured through Pet Plan, as vet bills in the case of illness or accident can be very high.

 If you have any concerns at all about your newly adopted cat, we are on hand to help.
 Just call us, or email us at email@example.com